Efficient Quotients of Non-Commutative Polynomials: Division in

-This is essentially $\Sc{D.Refine1}$ in Algorithm~\ref{algo:generic-whole-shifted-inverse}, given that the $\irshift$ operations simply adjust the powers of $x$.
-The multiplication on the left by $v$ and then by $w$, however, make it so each iteration may create only one correct term.
-Therefore $h-k$ iterations may be required rather than $\log_2(h-k)$ and the stopping condition at line~\ref{line:refine1-stop-condition} would cause too early termination.
-Thus we see that even in the simpler setting of $R[x, \delta]$, using the modified Newton iteration does not give the desired complexity to compute the whole shifted inverse.
+These generalize $\Sc{D.Refine1}$ in Algorithm~\ref{algo:generic-whole-shifted-inverse}.
+For $\Sc{D.Refine2}$ and $\Sc{D.Refine3}$, the shifts that reduce the size of intermediate expressions are combined into one pre- and one post-shift in $R[x]$.
+But on $R[x;\sigma, \delta]$ we do not expect these simplifications of shift expressions to be legitimate.

-For $\Sc{D.Refine2}$ and $\Sc{D.Refine3}$, the shifts that reduce the size of intermediate expressions are combined into one pre- and one post-shift.
-But since the variable does not commute with elements of $R$, it remains to be seen whether this simplification of shift expressions is legitimate for skew polynomials.
+Even though~\eqref{eq:skew-newton-schulz} \emph{can} be used to compute whole shifted inverses, it does not give any benefit over classical division.
+In the special case of $R[x,\delta]$, the multiplication by $v$ and then by $w$ make it so each iteration creates only one correct term, so $h-k$ iterations are required rather than $\log_2(h-k)$.
+In other skew polynomial rings, \textit{e.g.} linear difference operators, the iteration~\eqref{eq:skew-newton-schulz} can still converge, but with multiple iterations required for each degree of the quotient.
+It is therefore simpler to compute $\ilshinv$ and $\irshinv$ by classical division.